-- (2) Senior Rookie 2 station slides with 10 questions 20 points (will be combined with ID score for a total of 100 points and counts towards ID score) - (3) Junior 10 stations with 10 questions each 200 points - (4) Senior 10 stations with 10 questions each 200 points - VI-G.3.f.
+- (2) Senior Rookie 2 station slides with 10 questions 20 points (will be combined with ID score for a total of 100 points and counts towards ID score) - (3) Junior 10 stations with 10 questions each 200 points - (4) Senior 10 stations with 10 questions each 200 points

+VI-G.3.f.
 Team Problem.
 For junior and senior teams only.
 All teams within their division will be presented with the same problem.
-Each team will have equal time to discuss among themselves the problem, immediately after which they will have to present an oral solution or series of suggested procedures relative to the problem.
-Each member of each team is encouraged to contribute to the oral presentation.
-Evaluation will be based on the understanding of the problem, completeness of the logic used in making the oral response.
+Each team will be given ten minutes to prepare, organize, and present their team problem.
+The team will be required to present an oral solution or series of suggested procedures relative to the problem.
+Each member of each team should contribute to the oral presentation.
 The official may ask questions of any or all of the team members to clarify the presentation.
-Examples of possible team problems might include: - 1.
-Balancing a horse's ration. - 2.
+Examples of possible team problems might include:

+- 1. Balancing a horse's ration. - 2.
 Farm management recommendation for specific, (i.e., breeding, training, boarding, nursery, lay-up, etc) horse operations. - 3.
 Considerations for the establishment of a new horse facility - 4.
 Recommendations for selecting, locating and purchasing horses for specific uses - 5.
 Behavior problems-causes, management of and corrections. - 6.
-Explanation of use or assembly of specific equipment will be considered. - 7.
+Explanation of use or assembly of specific equipment. - 7.
 Demonstrate skill or ability to use specific equipment.

 Evaluation will be based on the understanding of the problem, completeness of the logic used, and presentation and participation of all teammates in presenting the oral response.

-Participants will be given 10 minutes to prepare their answer and 7 minutes to deliver.
+Participants will be given 10 minutes to prepare and present.
+Team members are permitted to have a basic method of timing (stopwatch, standard watch, etc).
 The team problem will be worth 100 points.